Wide Ranging Expertise Helps Us Connect Dots

 Aerospace & Military

 He contributed to engineering and avionics integration for F-15 and F/A-18 fighter jets at Boeing where he was a software developer and hardware integration engineer.
+He worked on joint research projects in aircraft guidance and instrument landing systems (ILS) at the Ohio University Avionics Engineering Center with NASA, MIT, Princeton, and the FAA .

 Sustainable Design – Off Grid Solar – Homes, RVs, Campervans, Boats, Yachts